wavebyrd/great_expectations/docs/docusaurus/docs/cloud/alerts/manage_alerts.md

 ## Email alert default settings

+Email alerts are configured on a per-user basis; your email alert settings do not affect the email alerts of other users in your organization.

-By default, alerts are enabled for every Data Asset you create and disabled for all other Data Assets.
+By default, alerts are enabled for you for every Data Asset you create and disabled for all Data Assets created by others.
 You can change these settings at any time.

 Every time a Data Asset fails a validation run, GX Cloud sends an email to all users who have enabled alerts for that Data Asset.

-Email alerts are configured on a per-user basis; your email alert settings do not affect the email alerts of other users in your organization.

 ## Update an email alert